OlegGorj/golang-bearer-token/README.md

 - Bearer tokens are easy to implement and use.
 You just need to include the token in the Authorization header of your HTTP requests, and you're good to go.
 No need to worry about sessions or cookies.
 - Bearer tokens are great for stateless environments like RESTful APIs, where you don't want to keep track of session information on the server.
 This makes them perfect for scaling out to handle a large number of clients.
-- Bearer tokens are good for long-lived sessions.
+- Bearer tokens are good for long-lived sessions (see caveat down below).
 Since the token is stored on the client side, the server doesn't need to maintain any state.
 This means that the user can keep the same token for a long time without having to re-authenticate.
 - Bearer tokens are versatile.
 They can be used in a variety of scenarios, such as mobile apps, web apps, and APIs.

 Now, for the cons:

-- Bearer tokens can be vulnerable to attacks like interception, replay, and theft if not implemented securely.
+- As mentioned earlier, Bearer tokens can be vulnerable to attacks like interception, replay, and theft if not implemented securely.
 It's important to use HTTPS encryption to protect the token during transmission, and to store the token securely on the client side.
 - Bearer tokens can't be revoked.
 Once a token is issued, it's valid until it expires.
 You could set very short life-span for it but if you want to revoke a token, you'll need to wait for it to expire or change the secret key that's used to sign the tokens.
 This can be a bit of a hassle.